aws-amplify/amplify-js/docs/media/analytics_guide.md

 #### Update your IAM Policy:

+Note: need to be done in '@aws-amplify/analytics: ^1.1.x'

 AWS Pinpoint has updated their service and so you need to update your IAM policy in order to continue using the `record` API.
 The Updated IAM policy for Pinpoint would be like:
 ```json